veracity/veracity-documentation/sections/vap/admin-tab/configure.md

 ## Tenant Documents

-Under "Tenant Documents", you can define what documents should be avaliable for all users from HOME menu.
+Under "Tenant Documents", you can define what documents should be avaliable for all users from the "Home" menu.
 You can see the documents added to your tenant.
 To sort them by column, select the column's name.
 In the right corner of each row, you can:
 * Edit the document.
 * Delete the document.

 To add a document:
 1. Select the **Add** button.
-2. In the **Report title** dropdown, select the name of the document (PDF or Image).
+2. In the **Report title** dropdown, select the name of the document (PDF, image).
 3. In the **Display name**, add the name for the document that should be shown to users.
 4. Select the **Save** button.